silentutopia/learning_ncurses/Readme.md

-Learning ncurses on my way to setup the perfect linux desktop
+Learning ncurses on my way to setup the perfect gnu-linux desktop